The SNO+ Experiment: Calibration Systems

 The interface between the AV and the SMS is achieved through a large stainless steel cylinder called the Universal Interface (UI, shown in \Cref{fig:ui}), which is sealed to the top of the neck of the AV.
 The URMs can be attached to any of three ports located on the top of the UI.
 The attachment of the sources to the side ropes is done through glove ports in the UI.
 The butyl gloves were chosen for their relative compatibility with LAB~\cite{barnard_2014}.
 Special measures are taken to reduce the potential radon exposure from the gloves by nitrogen purging the glove volume before use and reducing the total use time.
 The glove ports are closed when not in use to isolate them from the UI.
 This isolation capability also allows the gloves to be exchanged if necessary.

-Each side rope exits the top of the UI and enters a box that contains a drive mechanism to adjust both the length of rope deployed and the tension on that rope.
+One end of each side rope is mounted to an acrylic anchor block located on the inner AV above the equator.
+The other end of each rope exits the top of the UI and enters a box that contains a drive mechanism to adjust both the length of rope deployed and the tension on that rope.
 Since a substantial portion of the ropes remain in the AV permanently, they have more stringent radioactivity requirements than any external or non-permanent parts.
 The Vectran rope used in SNO had a \isotope[40]{K} activity above the SNO+ target level.
 This rope was therefore replaced with Tensylon, the same material chosen for the new hold-down rope system described in \Cref{sec:ropenet}.

 In addition to the calibration hardware, the UI also serves as the interface for all the services that pass into the AV: piping for filling and draining the AV, piping for assays of the detector media, the cover gas system (see \Cref{sec:covergas}), and connections for monitoring devices needed inside the AV.
 A change from SNO is that all seals are either stainless steel VCR fittings, ConFlat\textsuperscript{\textregistered{}} flanges, or double O-ring seals with pump/purge capability between the seals.
 The devices used by the manipulator system to adjust the rope length are mounted directly on the UI.
 The components and materials used in these devices are subject to the same material compatibility requirements as the cover gas system.
 Double O-rings seal the covers of the rope boxes, and VCR fittings are used to conduct the rope from the UI to the spooling system in the rope box.
 Because the motors that drive the spools are known to emanate radon, they are excluded from the interior of the rope box.
 The motors are coupled to the rope spools through ferrofluidic feedthrough devices to prevent exchange of gas between the cover gas an exterior environment, as is done with the motors for the URM rope and umbilical.